-Skillet Mac and Cheese with Kielbasa is a super easy comforting pasta dish to make and seriously cheesy.
+Skillet Mac and Cheese with Kielbasa is a super easy comforting pasta dish to make and is seriously cheesy.
 The wonderful flavor of the Polish Kielbasa and cheese takes ordinary weeknight dinner to a whole new level of deliciousness.

 This recipe today is really just a makeover that I did to an old Macaroni and cheese recipe we used for years that you baked instead of just cooking on the stovetop in a skillet.
 Trust me, it cuts the time by 1/4, and my house isn’t hot from an oven running.
 Those two things make my tiny heart pitter-patter.

 I don’t have time to try to go nuts in the kitchen on busy nights.
 Have you ever been so busy you could just tear your hair out, thinking of having to spend more than 35-45 minutes max in the kitchen?
 I have, and it’s annoying to all hell and back.

 Lately, my husband has been a little picky about dinner.
 He doesn’t want a lot of ingredients, just substance.
 So instead of getting annoyed, I have been pulling out old recipes and trying to revamp them so that I don’t have the annoying dinner dialogue I have grown to dislike these days immensely.

 You know the one where they are bored, tired of, or the famous what’s this?
 Ugh, that damn what’s this as he slightly bends his head and smells what he is about to eat to see if it’s worth him pushing the for to his lips.
 Sigh.
 I don’t have time for it. lol!